ilanschnell/wasm-ext/blog.md

 Interestingly, the WASM execution is faster than the C execution without optimization, and only slightly slower than the optimized C code.
+While we are able to achieve C speeds, we have to remember that this transpiler is extremely simple, and only handles one integer type.
+Extending the transpiler beyond that is a much harder task.